II Gymnasium Split

-II Gymnasium Split (II. gimnazija Split), also known as "Druga gimnazija, 54Ž, is a public high school located in Split, Croatia.
+II Gymnasium Split (II. gimnazija Split), also known as "Druga gimnazija" is a public high school located in Split, Croatia.
 It specializes in modern languages.

 Programs

 In Croatia, grades are restarted upon entering high school, so the grades are 1st-4th.
 Next to the name of the subject is shown how many classes of the subject there are per week in each grade.

+Alumni

+After the school year 2023/24, 124 graduates of this gymnasium enrolled at an institution of higher learning in Croatia, or 88.57% of students who took up the nationwide Matura exams.
+The most common destinations for these students were the University of Split faculties of humanities and social sciences, economics, and law, as well as the University of Zadar and the University of Zagreb faculty of humanities and social sciences.